Our Story + Beliefs

 Our mission statement is helping people know and follow Jesus.

-We have also discerned together that currently, God is calling us to prioritize three sub-goals:
+We have also discerned together that currently, God is calling us to prioritize this vision:

 ENCOUNTER GOD - Become people who seek God deeply in prayer and worship and depend radically on the Holy Spirit.